natethegreate/hent-AI/README.md

 ## Important Notes (READ BEFORE USING)

-* I highly reccommend running hentAI on batches, for example one doujin or a few doujins at once.
-The slowest part of hentAI is the initialization, so the first inference takes time but the rest will be quick.
+* I highly reccommend running hent-AI on batches, for example one doujin or a few doujins at once.
+The slowest part of hent-AI is the initialization, so the first inference takes time but the rest will be quick.

 * The current model is not perfect.
 Yet.
 Expect some trouble with white censor bars, small censor bars, partially-transparent censor bars, and censor bars that are fused together as one large censor.
-Any absurd amount of censoring may cause issues for hentAI.
+Any absurd amount of censoring may cause issues for hent-AI.

 * This model is not trained in recognizing full censorship, where genetalia is not drawn at all.
 Non-standard censoring is also not supported.